 Middlebury College is a private liberal arts college founded in 1800.
-Located in Vermont’s Champlain Valley, Middlebury was ranked #7 in the 2020 U.S. News & World Report ranking of Best Liberal Arts Colleges (tied with Carleton College and Claremont McKenna College).
+Located in Vermont’s Champlain Valley, Middlebury was ranked #9 in the 2021 U.S. News & World Report ranking of Best Liberal Arts Colleges (tied with Carleton College, Hamilton College and Washington and Lee University).
 There are 2,500 undergraduate students and 750 graduate students enrolled.

 Students may select their major out of 45 academic departments and programs and must also complete distribution requirements across seven categories, including a discussion-based first-year seminar.
 Most classes at Middlebury are quite small, with an average size of 16, and every January, students have the opportunity to concentrate on a single course or internship through the intensive winter semester.
 Middlebury is especially well known for its foreign language instruction, including their intensive summer language schools, which are offered for Arabic, Chinese, French, German, Hebrew, Italian, Japanese, Korean, Portuguese, Russian, or Spanish.
 The college is also home to the Bread Loaf School of English and Bread Loaf Writers’ Conference—one of the country’s most prestigious writers’ conferences, founded in 1926.
 Undergraduate students can take advantage of Middlebury’s various interdisciplinary centers on campus, such as the Innovation Hub, a center for social entrepreneurship that provides workshops and mentoring, or the Axinn Center for the Humanities.

 Middlebury College Campus Life